Kirsten Munk

-Kirsten Munk (sometimes "Christina Munk"; 6 July 1598 – 19 April 1658) was a Danish noble, the second spouse of King Christian IV of Denmark, and mother to twelve of his children.
+Kirsten Munk (sometimes "Christina Munk"; 6 July 1598 – 19 April 1658) was a Danish noblewoman, who became the second spouse of King Christian IV of Denmark, and the mother of twelve of his children.

 Early life and morganatic marriage

-Kirsten Munk was the daughter of Ludvig Munk (1537–1602) and Ellen Marsvin (1572–1649), members of the wealthy but untitled Danish nobility.
+Kirsten Munk was the only surviving daughter of Ludvig Munk (1537–1602) and Ellen Marsvin (1572–1649), members of the wealthy, but untitled Danish nobility.
 Her mother, widowed a second time in 1611, was the greatest landowner on Funen.

 Prior to yielding Kirsten to the evident desires of King Christian, her mother negotiated that, because Kirsten was a member of the nobility and not a commoner, she would become his wife rather than his mistress, and that she receive properties in her own name as tokens of the king's honourable intentions.
 On 31 December 1615, she was married morganatically to the widowed king, but not within a church.
 In 1627, she was given the title Countess of Schleswig-Holstein.
-Kirsten bore the king twelve children, among them the Countess Leonora Christina Ulfeldt.
+Kirsten bore the king twelve children in just fourteen years, among them the countess Leonora Christina Ulfeldt.

 Children

-She had 12 children.
-The youngest, Dorothea Elisabeth, was rumoured not to have been the king's child;
+Kirsten gave birth to 12 children, but only seven survived into mature adulthood.
+The youngest, Dorothea Elisabeth, was rumoured not to have been the king's child.